Student-Management-System/SubmissionCheck/README.md

 [`doc/xmlFormat.md`](doc/xmlFormat.md) for an explanation of the XML output format.
 This XML format is compatible with the old jSvnSubmitHook so that all old submission tools can be used without modification.

+## Building

+This project uses Maven.
+Typically, you will want to run `mvn clean install` to build this project.